ko9x/fiveThreeOne/src/README.md

 * Make a Commit after every step!

 # What to do next
-* Start work on the home page
+* Continue work on the home page

 #Done